missionpinball/mpf-docs/displays/widgets/bezier/index.rst

 cap:
 ~~~~

 Determine the cap of the line, defaults to ‘round’.
-Can be one of ‘none’, ‘square’ or ‘round’
+Can be one of ‘square’ or ‘round’

 joint:
 ~~~~~~